Skip to content

 >>> sma(data.close, vbt.Param(range(20, 50)))

-1. Use column_stack for merging time series in form of DataFrames and complex vectorbt objects such as portfolios
+1. Use column_stack to merge time series in the form of DataFrames and complex VBT objects such as portfolios.

 Combination 30/30